 Fathers have certain parental rights.
 But only if paternity has been established, which isn’t always as easy as it sounds.
 Especially if the parents were never married.
+But what happens if the father isn’t on the birth certificate?
+What issues are there to deal with?

 You don’t have legal rights as an unmarried father without a DNA test or a Paternity Affidavit.